WSU-kduncan/f23cicd-benXhawk/project4/README-CI.md

 		Github workflow works as a method to automate processes of pushing or pulling files to other locations and it is configured through the use of a .yml file.
 What makes it especially useful is its reusability, as only small changes may need to be made once the main functions are established.
+		I used the Github secrets I set up earlier to login into my DockerHub account, so these would need to be changed on an individual basis to work for different accounts.